savoirfairelinux/sflvault/README.rst

 Contributions
 -------------
-If you are interested in contributing or have questions about the project, feel free to contact us.
+If you are interested in contributing to this project, feel free to fork this repository.

 You can join us on #sflvault on freenode, or subscribe to our `mailing list <http://lists.savoirfairelinux.net/mailman/listinfo/sflvault>`_